sindresorhus/electron-main-fetch/readme.md

 ```

 ## Difference between this and `Fetch`

 We don't have direct access to the body stream, so there is no `body` property.
-There is some methods that are not useful in Node.js like `formData()`, `redirect()`, etc.
-Some other methods are not very cross-browser compatible, so they are less common to use.
+There are some methods that are not useful in Node.js, like `formData()`, `redirect()`, etc. Some other methods are not very cross-browser compatible, so they are less common to use.

 Missing:
 - `body`